akauppi/firebase-ci-builder/README.md

 |`sed`|GNU sed 4.7+|
 |`curl`|7.67.0+|

-Naturally, you may add more by deriving the Dockerfile or installing tools as part of the CI/CD steps. `apk --no-cache add xyz`
+Naturally, you may add more by deriving the Dockerfile or just forking it.

 **Other images**